csc13/spektel-sensor/about.md

 owning some Spektrum-RC equipment.
 Spektrum-RC announced a capacity sensor for some time, but it's still a miracle.
 There are capacity sensors available by the RC system manufacturers or by 3rd party companies, but not for Spektrum-RC.
-There are many projects, but non I found offering all informations for an easy build.
+There are many projects, but non I found offers all informations for an easy rebuild.

 So this is my try.